MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ### Gradle setup

 Version 10+ on the plugin now relies on [desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) to support scheduled notifications with backwards compatibility on older versions of Android.
-Developers will need to update their application's Gradle file at `android/app/build.gradle`.
+Developers will need to update their application's Gradle file to enable desugaring even if they don't use scheduled notifications.
 Please see the link on desugaring for details but for convenience, you can expand below to see the relevant portions based on if your app has a `build.gradle` or `build.gradle.kts` file

 <details>
 <summary>Groovy - build.gradle</summary>